assertj/assertj/CONTRIBUTING.md

 We appreciate your effort and to make sure that your pull request is easy to review, we ask you to note the following guidelines including legal contributor agreement:

 * Use JDK 11 or newer to build the project
-* Use **[AssertJ code Eclipse formatting preferences](src/ide-support/assertj-eclipse-formatter.xml)** (for IntelliJ IDEA users, you can import it with the 'Eclipse Code Formatter' Plugin)
+* Use **[AssertJ code Eclipse formatting preferences](src/ide-support/assertj-eclipse-formatter.xml)** (for IntelliJ IDEA users, you can import it with the 'Eclipse Code Formatter' Plugin).
+  You can also run `mvn spotless:apply` (to apply the formatting preferences) or `mvn spotless:check` (to check that your contribution adheres to them).
 * Write complete Javadocs for each assertion method and include a code example (succeeding and failing assertion(s)).
 * As we use JUnit 5, favor `package-private` visibility for both test classes and test methods.
 * Write one JUnit test class for each assertion method with the following naming convention: `<AssertClass>_<assertion>_Test`.